Netherlands3D/Netherlands3D.github.io/docs/docs/developers/contributing/coding-standards.md

 We also emphasize clarity and meaningful names over brevity, ensuring that variable and function names communicate their intent effectively.

+It is important to read the full guide at https://unity.com/how-to/naming-and-code-style-tips-c-scripting-unity for a more complete picture of the coding guidelines followed in this project.

 ## 2. Bracing Style